IssueHunt/Kowaseru/vulnerabilities.md

 # Others

-SSH key pairs, `kowaseru-access` and `kowaseru-access.pub`, are not being used by any services.
+SSH key pairs, `dev-only-kowaseru-access` and `dev-only-kowaseru-access.pub`, are not being used by any services.
 They are generated to check behavior of conventional secret scanners.